Note: This article was updated in March of 2024 to ensure the information within is current and accurate.

 If your practice is ready to discuss the next steps of building an in-house laboratory, you’ll want to have a partner with experience navigating the various regulatory bodies (CLIA, COLA, CAP, etc.) and existing state and federal guidelines.
 You will also need to make sure you have a qualified laboratory director to oversee testing, in addition to the other roles CLIA mandates.

-Lighthouse assists in this process by acting as everything from a consultant to a turn-key laboratory provider.
+Lighthouse assists in this process by acting as everything from a consultant to a hands-on partner in your laboratory build.
 Whether you require assistance with staffing, regulatory guidance, software solutions, or more, Lighthouse has the expertise to help minimize capital expenses while efficiently getting your in-house lab up and running.

 Contact us today for a free consultation to learn more!